gophish/api-documentation/templates/README.md

 Modifies an existing template.

 This method expects the template to be provided in JSON format.
 You must provide a full template, not just the fields you want to update.

+This method returns the JSON representation of the template that was modified.

 {% sample lang="http" %}
 ```http